Aubry77/module-4-lesson-1-/README.md

 Implement additional features like time-based greetings or a graphical user interface (GUI).

-Task 2: Custom Module with Aliases
+TASK 2: CUSTOM MODULE WITH ALIASES
 Description
 Create a custom module named text_utils.py with functions for string manipulation (e.g., reversing a string, capitalizing).
 In your main script, import this module using an alias and utilize its functions.